-When selecting edible interactive dog toys, err on the side of things that are edible, and buy chews at least one size larger than the package recommends to avoid foreign body surgery if it goes down the hatch.
+When selecting edible interactive dog toys for mental stimulation, err on the side of things that are edible, and buy chews at least one size larger than the package recommends to avoid foreign body surgery if it goes down the hatch.

 He’s a ball of nervous energy.
 He might get anxious when left alone or doesn’t know what to do when visitors come over.
 He copes with his stress by bottling it up and suffering silently, becoming hyper-focused on something he can control, or going on the offensive by growling at something that intimidates him in hopes of getting some space.
-He needs an outlet, and simple interactive dog toys help keep his brain busy without adding more stress.
+He needs an outlet, and simple mental stimulation puzzles for dogs help keep his brain busy without adding more stress.

 - Petsafe Manners Minder.
 This interactive dog toy provides movement and a sense of place help a nervous dog move away from a stressful stimulus, like a person they would like to avoid.